 Gaithersburg, MD 20878

 Although Maryland is considered a license state, residents of Montgomery County, MD enjoy the many benefits offered by a control jurisdiction including public health and revenue generation.
-With emphasis on customer service and control, Montgomery County conducts the wholesale distribution of beverage alcohol, owns and operates 25 off-premise stores and shares the retail segment with approximately 870 license-holders, consisting of restaurants, delicatessens, country clubs, lodges, and carry-outs.
+With emphasis on customer service and public safety, Montgomery County DLC conducts the wholesale distribution of beverage alcohol, owns and operates 25 off-premise stores and shares the retail segment with approximately 1,100 license-holders.